AathifZahir/quick-translate/README.md

 # Simple Translation App

 A simple translation app built with React and Google Cloud Translation API.
-It supports right-to-left languages such as Arabic and Hebrew and translates text into English.
+It supports right-to-left languages such as Arabic and Hebrew, and translates text into English.
+Users can also manually toggle between RTL (right-to-left) and LTR (left-to-right) layouts.

 ## Features

 - Input text and translate it to English.
-- Detect language and support RTL (right-to-left) layout for languages like Arabic and Hebrew.
+- Detect language and automatically support RTL (right-to-left) layout for languages like Arabic and Hebrew.
+- Manual toggle for switching between RTL and LTR layout.
 - Responsive UI with error handling for empty inputs or API failures.

 ## Requirements